textileio/community/docs/powergate/index.md

 * **Explore the CLI**.
 The CLI runs on the Powergate API, so in general, anything you can do in the CLI you can also do over the API.
 * **Use the JS Client**.
 We have provided an easy to use [JavaScript client for the Powergate APIs](https://textileio.github.io/js-powergate-client/).
 * **User the Go Client**.
 You can use the Powergate APIs from your go app by building directly on the [Powergate Go Client](https://godoc.org/github.com/textileio/powergate/api/client).
-* **Browse the Protocols**.
+* **Browse the Proto Files**.
 The API is typed with Protocol Buffers and you can quickly view all capabilities by looking at the `.proto` files in the [Powergate repo](https://github.com/textileio/powergate).
-The best place to start is the [FFS API](https://github.com/textileio/powergate/blob/master/ffs/rpc/rpc.proto#L310).
+The best place to start is the [main Powergate API](https://github.com/textileio/powergate/blob/master/proto/powegate/v1/powergate.proto).

 ### Additional Tools

 The Powergate comes packed with a number of additional tools that will be useful to you as you integrate it into your system.

 - [Lotus](https://lotu.sh/).
 A Lotus node running on the Filecoin network.
 - [IPFS](https://ipfs.io/).
-A full IPFS node running to back Powergate FFS.
+A full IPFS node running to back Powergate.
 - [Prometheus](https://prometheus.io/).
 The backend for metrics processing.
 - [Grafana](https://grafana.com/).
 Providing metrics dashboard.
 - [cAdvisor](https://github.com/google/cadvisor).
 Providing container metrics.